e-picas/drumgizmo-kits-generator/CONTRIBUTING.md

 # Contributing to the "DrumGizmo Kits Generator" project

-To fix a bug or make a proposal in this app, you may commit to a personal branch, push it to the repo and then [make a pull request](https://github.com/e-picas/drumgizmo-kits-generator/compare) explaining your modification.
+To fix a bug or make a proposal in this app, you may commit to a personal branch, push it to the repository and then [make a pull request](https://github.com/e-picas/drumgizmo-kits-generator/compare) explaining your modification.

 *   We use [`make`](https://www.gnu.org/software/make/) to run local tasks